HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 Changing the working directory to a previous one using an unusual option accepted by `cd`.

 ## Lists
-Listing the files, including hidden ones, from multiple directories at once by giving multiple arguments to `ls`.
+Listing the files, including hidden ones and details, from multiple directories at once by giving multiple arguments to `ls`.

 ## File Type
 Displaying the type of a file at a fixed path using `file`.